RabadanLab/arcasHLA/README.md

 ### Genotype ###

 #### From FASTQs ####
-To predict the most likely genotype (no partial alleles), input the FASTQs produced by `extract`.
+To predict the most likely genotype (no partial alleles), input the FASTQs produced by `extract` or the original FASTQs with all reads.

 ```
 arcasHLA genotype [options] /path/to/sample.1.fq.gz /path/to/sample.2.fq.gz